Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - This results in the response in the sensory areas to a stimulus to be enhanced if the stimulus is given a high priority, or it is attenuated if it’s irrelevant.
 ![Figure 7.39](figure7-39.png)
 - Current models suggest two separate attention control systems
-    - Dorsal attention network: controls voluntary attention based on location, features, and object properties.
+    - *Dorsal attention network*: controls voluntary attention based on location, features, and object properties.
-    - Ventral attention network: controls reflexive attention stimulus novelty and salience.
+    - *Ventral attention network*: controls reflexive attention stimulus novelty and salience.
 - The key cortical nodes in the dorsal attention network
     - Frontal eye fields (FEF)
     - Supplementary eye fields (SEF)